f3rm/f3rm/README.md

 instructions [here](#downloading-example-datasets).
 Alternatively, you can prepare your own datasets following the instructions in the [Nerfstudio documentation](https://docs.nerf.studio/en/latest/quickstart/custom_dataset.html).

+You do not need to run the training to completion.
+We save a checkpoint every 2000 steps by default.
+To see all the options available for training, run `ns-train f3rm -h`.

 **Resuming Training from a Checkpoint**

 Use the `--load-dir` flag to resume training from a checkpoint.
 Nerfstudio writes the checkpoint files to the `outputs/`